-7 Tips to Secure Your Business This Christmas
+7 Christmas Security Tips to Help Keep Your Business Safe

 Looking at our own statistics it’s clear that Christmas comes with a surge of attempted intrusions on client sites.
 We analysed data collected over the past number of years to identify some clear Christmas crime trends:

-• The businesses sectors with the most attempted Christmas time breaches are retailers, warehouses and construction sites.
+• The business sectors with the most attempted Christmas time breaches are retailers, warehouses and construction sites.

 • The busiest time of the day during the month of December falls between the hours of 6pm and midnight.
 39% of all activity takes place during these hours.